Stepan-Stryapko/Striapko/branch-how-to.md

+# How to use branches in git

-git branch name - создать ветку git checkout name - переключиться в ветку
+git branch name - to create a branch git checkout name - to switch to a branch